What They Do: Audiologists diagnose, manage, and treat a patient’s hearing, balance, or ear problems.

 Most audiologists work full time and some work more than 40 hours per week.
 Some may work weekends and evenings to meet patients’ needs.
 Those who work on a contract basis may spend time traveling between facilities.

-Employment of audiologists is projected to grow 16 percent over the next ten years, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 2,200 new jobs over the 10-year period.
+Employment of audiologists is projected to grow 10 percent over the next ten years, faster than the average for all occupations.